brooksy236/README-Generator/README.md

   - No need to install, you just need to have Node.js on your machine to run it.

   ## Usage Information
   - You can use it for any project.
+This README was created with it!

   ## Contributuon Guidelines
   - N/A